Asciminib remained superior vs bosutinib in late-line CML-CP after nearly 4 years of follow-up in ASCEMBL

 Abstract

-The efficacy of and disease control afforded by tyrosine kinase inhibitors (TKIs) in chronic myeloid leukemia in chronic phase (CML-CP) has led to increased longevity and thus continued pursuit of alternative therapies that are efficacious and maximize tolerability.
-The 24- and 96-week analyses from ASCEMBL demonstrated superior efficacy, safety, and tolerability of asciminib compared with bosutinib in later-line therapy, meeting primary and key secondary objectives, respectively.
-With nearly 4 years of follow-up, data from ASCEMBL continued to demonstrate superior efficacy, better safety, and greater tolerability of asciminib compared with bosutinib.
-At week 156, the major molecular response (MMR) rates remained higher with asciminib (33.8%) than bosutinib (10.5%); the difference in MMR rates between arms, after adjusting for baseline major cytogenetic response, was 23.2% (95% CI, 13.14%-33.18%; 2-sided P<0.001).
-Asciminib continued to cause fewer grade ≥3 adverse events (AEs) (59.6% vs 68.4%) and AEs leading to treatment discontinuation (8.3% vs 27.6%) than bosutinib.
-This updated analysis also includes patients who switched to asciminib due to lack of efficacy with bosutinib.
-Two of 25 patients who switched achieved MMR by the end of study, suggesting that earlier incorporation of asciminib, before other TKIs, may improve responses, albeit modestly.
-These long-term results further solidify asciminib as the therapy of choice for patients with CML-CP previously treated with ≥2 prior TKIs.
-This trial was registered at ClinicalTrials.gov as NCT03106779.
+The efficacy of and disease control afforded by tyrosine kinase inhibitors (TKIs) in chronic myeloid leukemia in chronic phase (CML-CP) have led to increased longevity and thus the continued pursuit of alternative therapies that are efficacious and maximize tolerability.
+The 24- and 96-week analyses from ASCEMBL demonstrated superior efficacy, safety, and tolerability of asciminib when compared with bosutinib in later-line therapy, thereby meeting the primary and key secondary objectives.
+With nearly 4 years of follow-up, data from ASCEMBL continued to demonstrate the superior efficacy, safety, and tolerability of asciminib over bosutinib.
+At week 156, the major molecular response (MMR) rates remained higher with asciminib (33.8%) than with bosutinib (10.5%); the difference in MMR rates between arms, after adjusting for baseline major cytogenetic response, was 23.2% (95% confidence interval, 13.14-33.18; 2-sided P < .001).
+Asciminib continued to cause fewer grade ≥3 adverse events (AEs; 59.6% vs 68.4%) and fewer AEs that led to treatment discontinuation (8.3% vs 27.6%) than bosutinib.
+This updated analysis also includes patients who switched to asciminib because of a lack of efficacy with bosutinib.
+Two of the 25 patients who switched achieved MMR by the end of study, suggesting that earlier incorporation of asciminib, before other TKIs, may improve responses, albeit modestly.
+These long-term results further solidify asciminib as the therapy of choice for patients with CML-CP who were previously treated with ≥2 previous TKIs.
+This trial was registered at clinicaltrials.gov as #NCT03106779.

 Department(s)